wdevarshi/InternalTransfersSystem/README.md

 $ docker pull postgres
 $ docker run --name internalTransfersSystem -e POSTGRES_PASSWORD=<> -e POSTGRES_USER=internalTransferSystemUser  -p 5432:5432 -d postgres -v pgdata:/var/lib/postgresql/data
 ```
 Once you have the DB created, you need to create the tables.
-You can use createDB.sql file to create the tables.
+You can use init.sql file to create the tables.
 You can use the following command to create the tables

 ```console
 -- This table is primarily used to serve the read requests.
 The goal of this table is to store the account details.